-- How elaborate do you want your website to be?
+- How elaborate do you want it to be?

-Also known as the “Start Here” page, this is where you link to a few of the most relevant and helpful pages on your site.
-You can list your services, how much you charge, link to frequently asked questions (FAQ), and share your social media profiles.
+Also known as the Home page, this is where you have a menu linking to a few of the most relevant and helpful pages on your site.
+You can list your services and problems you can help with, how much you charge, the possibility of online sessions, link to frequently asked questions (FAQ), and share your social media profiles.

-This is an important page to keep in mind when you build your psychological and mental health private practice website.
-Your potential clients will want to get to know you before deciding if you’re the right person for their site.
+This is an important page when you build your mental health private practice website.
+Your potential clients will want to get to know you before deciding if you’re the right person to entrust their insecurities to.

 Don’t create an exhaustive biography but do share your passion, experience, and education.
 It’s also a good idea to discuss a little bit about your approach in therapy.

 This is a good place to include your contact information and office hours.
 This is especially helpful if you have several therapists in your practice with their own office hours.

 Summing up, here’s what the About page of a psychologist's website must include:

 - A picture of you A therapist’s appearance is important for most people.
 They feel more comfortable during sessions if they find you appealing and non-judgmental.
 Look relaxed and friendly in photos.

 - Your brief biography.
 A couple of sentences about your background and who you are is enough.